phoopee3/creating-blocks-using-acf/ACF Blocks.md

 This is a more advanced block that loads javascript libraries for showing the gallery of images in a slider.

+^ This is a block that will allow the user to upload a set of images and display them in a slider.

 ---

 # How are we going to make them?

 - Create a child theme
-- Add php code to register the ACF block
+- Add PHP code to register the ACF block
 - Set up the fields in ACF
 - Code the PHP template
 - Use the ACF block in the editor
 - View it on the front end of the site

+^ We are creating a child theme because we have to add code to the functions.php file, and if the main theme gets an update, we don't want to lose the modifications we've done.

 ---